40net-cloud/qwiklabs-fgt-terraform/instructions/en.md

 8. In the menu on the left select **System > HA**
     In the table you should see two FortiGate instances with different serial numbers and roles marked as “Primary” and “Secondary”.
 Initially, the secondary instance might be marked as “Out of sync”, but you can continue without waiting for the cluster to synchronize the configuration.

 The **day0** module created a cluster and necessary load balancers, but did not create external load balancer frontend.
 External IP address and its related load balancer frontend will be created in the following step as part of the application deployment.
-You can verify that the load balancer has not frontend attached by finding it in the GCP web console under the name **fgt-qlabs-bes-elb-us-central1** in **Network services** section under the menu in top-left corner of the console.
+You can verify that the load balancer **fgt-qlabs-bes-elb-us-central1** has no frontend attached in the GCP web console in **Network services** section available under the menu in top-left corner of the console.
 Use **Search** in the top bar if you cannot find **Network services** in the menu.

 You can notice that the external load balancer has no healthy VMs in the backends list.
 As the health checks are triggered only after adding a frontend this does not indicate any issue with FortiGates or infrastructure configuration.